The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

-Before using the physical models, we used phenomenological model broken power-law to get an idea of the relative steepness of the soft and hard components of the spectrum.
-The fitting of PN spectrum of Obs-B with a broken power-law yielded photon indices 1.92$\pm$0.01 and 1.46$\pm$0.02 below and above the break energy at 1.68$\pm$0.02 keV.
-The $\chi^2$/dof came out to be 843.7/697.
-With this estimations of the photon indices we applied different physical models to fit the PN spectrum.
+Before using the physical models to fit the spectra, we used phenomenological models -- (\emph{i}) broken power-law and (\emph{ii}) blackbody with power-law, to understand the basic features of the spectra.
+The broken power-law model gives an idea about the relative steepness of the soft and the hard components of the spectrum.
+The fitting of the PN spectrum of Obs-A with a broken power-law gave the break energy at 1.14$\pm$0.11 keV with photon indices 2.21$\pm$0.06 and 1.61$\pm$0.05 below and above the break energy, respectively.
+The $\chi^2$/dof came out to be 80.23/73.
+For the PN and the combined MOS spectra of Obs-B, the photon indices were found to be 2.17$\pm$0.02 and 1.56$\pm$0.02 below and above the break energy at 1.28$\pm$0.04 keV.
+The $\chi^2$/dof was 1045/768.
+Thus the spectral features during the two observations were very similar.

+In the other phenomelogical model, a blackbody is used to fit the soft excess component and a power-law is used to fit the hard component of the spectrum.
+The underlying assumption is that the soft excess has thermal origin.
+The complete model was {\sc constant*wabs*(zbbody+zpowerlaw)}.
+The fitting yielded a blackbody temperature of 0.152$\pm$0.013 keV and photon spectral index of 1.64$\pm$0.03 for the PN spectrum of Obs-A. For the PN and the MOS spectra of Obs-B, the fitted parameters were 0.173$\pm$0.004 keV and 1.585$\pm$0.004 for blackbody temperature and photon power-law index respectively.
+The $\chi^2/dof$ were 79.61/73 and 1033.66/768 for Obs-A and Obs-B, respectively.
+The details of the fitted parameters are given in Table \ref{tab2}.
+The values of parameters obtained in the above phenomenological models are consistent with the values reported for other AGN in the literature \citep{gd04, por+04, min+09}.